FZJ-INM1-BDA/voluba/user_docs/alignment.md

 ## Refined alignment with 3D landmarks

-Once an acceptable alignment has been achieved based on the rigid transformations described above, you can start entering anatomical landmark pairs in either overlay or two-pane mode to compute an affine refinement of the image transformation.
+Once an acceptable alignment has been achieved based on the rigid transformations described above, you can start entering anatomical landmark pairs in either overlay or side-by-side mode to compute an affine refinement of the image transformation.

 !!! hint
     Entering landmarks is usually more intuitive to perfom in side-by-side mode.